 If you’re a pro, you’ll probably surround yourself with data that will show you how the stock traded in the past – ups, downs, probably reasons.
 The more you look, the more you’ll convince yourself that the asset will go up (or down) in the next months.
 So, you’ll place your bet hoping for high returns.

 But you don’t have to be in the stock market business to understand that this type of strategy doesn’t work so great.
-The success ration of traders is around 25% according to the modern trading platforms.
+The success ratio of traders is around 25% according to the modern trading platforms.

 With the above in mind, I’ll add the observation of John Stuart Mill, a famous British philosopher mentioned in the book about swans: “No amount of observations of white swans can allow the inference that all swans are white, but the observation of a single black swan is sufficient to refute that conclusion.”